Milena95-dev/QA-Test-Ino-Games/theory_test.md

   If it seems environment-related, I’d confirm the exact setup from my report (e.g., staging vs. production, specific build number) and ask them to retry under those conditions.

 - **Pair testing:**
-  If issues persist, I’d suggest a quick pair-testing session—either in person or via screen share—where we follow my reproduction steps together.
+  If issues persist, I’d suggest a quick pair-testing session either in person or via screen share where we follow my reproduction steps together.
 This usually uncovers any missing detail or external factor.

 - **Supervised reproduction:**
   If we still can’t reproduce it, I’d run the steps again on my machine with the developer watching, so we can pinpoint the precise moment or condition that triggers the bug.